Daoenti/Kingmaker/Organizations/Sisters of the Golden Erinyes.md

 - Current orphans in need of rescue
 - Records containing information about character backgrounds

-## DM Guidance
-The Sisters should be genuinely disturbing, not cartoonish.
-Their horror comes from:
-- Sincere belief they are helping
-- Legal and social sanction for their abuse
-- Methodical, systematic approach to breaking people
-- The way they make victims doubt their own reality

-Do not overuse them - they are most effective as background radiation and occasional direct threat.
-The monastery should feel like a place that damaged [[Characters/Rust|Rust]] in ways he is still discovering.

-Consider carefully whether your table is comfortable with this level of institutional abuse in the narrative.
-The Sisters represent real-world horrors and should be handled with appropriate gravity.

 ## Weaknesses
 - Dependent on legal sanction and social approval
 - Records could expose true nature of methods